OCA/partner-contact/partner_multi_relation_parent/README.rst

     :alt: License: AGPL-3

 =============================================
-Parent contact Hierarchy Mapping in relations
+Parent contact Mapping in relations
 =============================================

 This module maps automatically the relations between parent partners and their